How Do You Build a Quantum Circuit?

 import numpy as np

-Setting Up Your Circuit
+Setting Up Your Quantum Circuit

 Once you have connected your quantum account, let’s try to build your first circuit!
 Before running any dramatic quantum algorithms, let’s try to create a superposition of two qubits.
 For a rundown on what superposition and other key concepts in quantum computing are, check out this blog post.